IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 Xarray Introduction
 ===================

-xarray is a powerful python library for handling multi-dimensional data.
+Xarray is a powerful python library for handling multi-dimensional data.
 It has a strong connection with the netCDF file format.
 The developers intended xaray to be an "in-memory" representation of a netCDF file.

-.. note:: the netCDF file format was created by NOAA a few years after the CDF file format to plug in some of the shortfallings of the CDF file format.
-These days, the orginal reasons for the split between the two formats have largely disappeared.

 Perhaps the largest difference between netCDF and CDF is that netCDF has built-in methods to attach *dimensions* and *coordinates* to data.
 Similarly, xarray Datasets have this capability as well.
 Full documentation about xarray Dataset objects are located here `https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_

 Within a CDF file, there is no inherent way to attach coordinates to a variable.
 CDF is a simpler format, and only has the concept of Attributes and Variables.
-The "CDF-native" way of specifying dimensions to a variable is to use "DEPEND" attributes (see the above section on ISTP compliance).
+The "CDF-native" way of specifying dimensions to a variable is to use "DEPEND" attributes (see sections :ref:`ISTP compliance` and :ref:`DEPEND_i`).

+.. note:: the netCDF file format was created by NOAA a few years after the CDF file format to plug in some of the shortfallings of the CDF file format.
+These days, the orginal reasons for the split between the two formats have largely disappeared.

 xarray_to_cdf
 ==============